 Who I Work With

-I provide nutritional coaching services for individuals, couples, families and children.
+I provide nutritional counseling services for individuals, couples, families and children.

-I offer coaching sessions in-person, online via videoconferencing and via telephone.
-I also provide follow-up coaching via phone, email and/or text messaging
+I offer sessions in-person, online via videoconferencing and via telephone.
+I also provide follow-up support via phone, email and/or text messaging

 What I Do